From Chain-of-Thought to Reasoning Models: How AI Learned to Think Strategically for Marketing and Comms

 “As a brand strategist (role), using the brand guidelines and past campaign data provided (context), create a campaign positioning framework with three positioning options and pros and cons for each, formatted for easy stakeholder presentation (task/format).”

 Prompting reasoning models in this way results in outputs that feel considered, original, and genuinely useful, avoiding the generic, repetitive AI responses you often see on all over the marketing and comms space.
+For more prompt engineering tips and tricks, check out our free downloadable guide!

 How to Find Reasoning Models Across the Different Gen AI Platforms